samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 2/readMe.md

 ### Data Inspection
 - measure_value = 0 introduces a 'WHERE CLAUSE' to keep only values which meet a logical condition, the 'WHERE' filter is supposed to be after the 'FROM'
 - par exemple'
-SELECT *
+- SELECT *
-FROM schema_name.table.name
+- FROM schema_name.table.name
-WHERE measure-value = 0
+- WHERE measure-value = 0

+- SELECT *
+- FROM health.user_logs
+- WHERE measure_value = 0;

+Look for values where the measure-value = 0
+- SELECT measure,
+- COUNT (*)
+- FROM health.user_logs
+- WHERE measure_value = 0
+- GROUP BY measure;